pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 So we will see that the 3 SCIM elements will be RC/RU/RS for each RO/RA.

 #### Client Active Pull
-This model of the trigger is created for those scenarios where there is no status database in the client, and where the Clients choose when and how often the pull the Server for RO/RA information, there are many consideration that can be taken based on the size of the object population the client is tracking, the frequency of the data change.
-Client active pull could be use in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, but where there isn't any need to track individual RO/RA.
+A SCIM client uses the HTTP GET verb to ask for data from a SCIM Server.
+A client active pull can be used to fetch one object, a subset of objects, or all objects from a SCIM server.
+In cases where the client is a resource updater, it may perform an active pull of an object or objects in order to determine whether an active push of new data is necessary.
+Client active pulls can be used in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, but where there isn't any need to track individual RO/RA.
-Another use case would be a client that needs to have details of a specific device that was onboard by a mobile application and that need to provide the RO/RA information on the behalf of the device.
+Another example of a client active pull would be a client that needs to have details of a specific device that was onboarded by a mobile application and that need to provide the RO/RA information on the behalf of the device.

 ##### Resource Object Creation or Update
 In this model we will have a Client that is going to pull information about a RO/RA from a Server.
 In this model the Client is going to management all the RO (Resource Objects) and its RA (Resource Attributes), that are provided by the Server, and the RM (Resource Management) function resides on the Client.